SpectivOfficial/signal-token-protocol/README.md

 ### Installing

-After cloning this repository and installing the above dependencies, perform
+After cloning this repository and installing the above dependencies, from the project directory

 ```
 $ truffle develop